drapit/drapit/README.md

 **WIP**

-I just got tired of having to bootstrap projects from scratch.
-Most of the time Rest APIs have similar needs, so I decided to create a template that have most common tools needed in a REST API.
+Are you tired of having to bootstrap projects from scratch.
+Most of the time Rest APIs have similar needs, Drapit is a template that have most common tools needed to build REST APIs.

 ## Architecture